Programme

 Unravelling the effects of regular cannabis, alcohol, and cocaine use on neuropsychological functioning

-Tsen vei Lim
+Tsen Vei Lim

 Chair: Rob Calder

-Gemma Taylor, Annika Theodoulou
+Speakers: Melissa Oldham, Leon Xiao, Gemma Taylor, Annika Theodoulou

 Chair: Melissa Oldham

-Impact of societal events: The cost of living crisis and attempts to reduce alcohol consumption
+Impact of societal events: The cost-of-living crisis and attempts to reduce alcohol consumption

 Sarah Jackson